Exmouth railway station: History

 The railway to Exmouth was opened on 1 May 1861.
 The first train started from Exeter Station comprising eleven carriages drawn by the engine Comet.
 The train with its complement of 150 passengers arrived in Exmouth at 8.16am.

-New docks designed by Eugenius Birch were opened in 1866 and a short branch was laid to connect them to the goods yard.
+A dock designed by Eugenius Birch were opened at Exmouth in 1866.
+A siding was laid from the goods yard in 1864 while the dock was being built, and it was used for goods traffic from the dock by 1868.
+Trains were propelled down to the docks and hauled back with the locomotive on the front, a man with a red flag waking ahead of the train.
+They were not allowed to run after dark.